agarwalarpit/PopularTweets/README.md

 PopularTweets
 =============

-Prints out the 10 most popular tweets in a rolling window of time.
+Prints out the 10 most retweeted tweets in a rolling window of time.

 Please run the jar file using: